Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Integrity/The Mountain Still Stands.md

 Prerequisite Charms:
   - "[[Thicker Than Stone]]"
 ---
-When the Dragon-Blood successfully asserts her [[Resolve]] against influence that opposes one of her Defining Intimacies, or successfully instills a nontrivial character with one of her Defining Intimacies using any social Ability, she gains a single point of [[Willpower]].
+When the Dragon-Blood successfully asserts her [[Resolve]] against influence that opposes one of her Defining [[Intimacy|Intimacies]], or successfully instills a nontrivial character with one of her Defining [[Intimacy|Intimacies]] using any social Ability, she gains a single point of [[Willpower]].
 This Charm can only be used once per day.